VeztaVezta

 • Namespace: /ws

-• Adapter: Redis adapter for horizontal scaling across multiple backend instances
+• Adapter: Redis adapter for horizontal scaling across worker processes

 Channels